revolverz/menuLighting/README.md

     	color_default: "", // indicate "inactive" color
         time: 500 // time of transition to the selected block after a click on the menu link });

+An additional option is to enable or disable a particular plug-in functionality (by adding true / false).
+By default, these are the functions onScroll, onClick, onLight_bg:

+$('#test').menuLighting({
+        color_active: "orange",
+        color_default: "",
+        time: 500,
+        onLight: true,
+        onScroll: true,
+        onLight_bg: true
+  });
 ```

 ### Setup options